dimitri-nicolo/calico/master/getting-started/access-the-manager.md

 ---
-title: Access the manager UI
+title: Configure access to the manager UI
 ---

 ### Big picture